-storytelling said Booklist; and Friends Beyond Measure has received starred reviews from Kirkus, Publisher's Weekly, and School Library Journal.
-Read more about, and order, Friends Beyond Measure in ILLUSTRATION/BOOKS Album release: Flesh of My Flesh by The Mothermold
+storytelling said Booklist; and Friends Beyond Measure has received starred reviews from Kirkus, Publisher's Weekly, The Horn Book and School Library Journal.
+Read more about, and order, Friends Beyond Measure in ILLUSTRATION/BOOKS

+Album release: Flesh of My Flesh by The Mothermold

 In October 2022, Fisher and her teenage daughter released their debut metallic art punk album which they started recording during the 2020